next-hat/nanocl/doc/nanocl-cluster.md

 **\--namespace**=*NAMESPACE*

-:   namespace to target by default global is used
+:   Namespace to target by default global is used

 SUBCOMMANDS
 ===========